siddheshsathe/CarND-PID-Control-Project/README.md

 It also declares some new functions named and used as below:
 * `Init()`: This initializes the `p`, `i` and `d` coefficients.
 * `UpdateError()`: This is for update of `p`, `i` and `d` errors.
+  Let's see what these errors are:

+  `p` error: It is the proportional gain.
+It's in proportion with `cte`.
+Thus, if the `cte` gets very high, it affects the `p` error and thus system may get unstable and start wiggling.

+  `i` error: It is the integral gain in proportion with magnitude and duration of the error.
+Thus, it's equal to the integrl of all `cte` observed by the vehicle.

+  `d` error: It is derivative gain.
+This is used for computation of `steer_value` for consideration of rate of change of the error.
+This smoothes out the steering angle as `cte` reduces.

 * `TotalError()`: This function returns the total error calculated by PID controller which will be used as a `steer_value` in `main.cpp` to steer the vehicle to correct path.

 2. `PID.cpp`